 The Rural Pharmacy Student Placement Allowance Program provides financial support to Australian universities to facilitate Pharmacy Student placements in rural and remote communities.
 The Allowance assists with students’ travel and accommodation costs for participating in placements in rural and remote areas.
 The Program aims to facilitate positive rural and remote placement experiences for Pharmacy Students in order to encourage students to return to rural and remote communities upon graduation.
 Pharmacy Schools receive support for administration of rural and remote placement programs via the Administrative Support to Pharmacy Schools Scheme.

-Study Grants for Dental Students from Rural and Remote Backgrounds
+Hardship Study Grants for Dental Students

 These Scholarships run parallel to those of the rural medical scholarships.
 They provide an incentive for nursing students to complete their 3rd year major clinical placement and graduating year in a rural/remote area.
 It is hoped the positive experience of rural life and the fellowship of Rotarians will encourage students to pursue a nursing career in rural Australia.